Main Claire's Itchy Feet logo

 Ecuador has a lot of microclimates like its neighbor Colombia.
 So there is no bad time to visit Ecuador.
 That being said, November to May is the best time to visit Ecuador if you are gonna visit the beaches.

 The reason for that is during the other times it’s the dry season and the beaches are generally gloomy.
-If mountains are your thing, consider going from May to November.
+If mountains are your thing, best time to visit Ecuador would be from May to November.

 Ecuador Travel Guide planning